joshuakatt/PixScout-A-2D-Odyssey/README.md

 to the cloned repository's directory.

 ## Run the game:
-If you are on Windows, drag the whole game folder onto the love.exe file.
+If you are on Windows, drag the main game folder onto the love.exe file. or simply (Ctrl + L) For MacOS and Linux, use the terminal and type: main.lua in the directory of the game folder. or simply (Cmd + L)

-For MacOS and Linux, use the terminal and type: love . in the directory of the game folder.
+else

 ## Enjoy playing the game!